Research

 CT SCANS OF FISh

-We are part of an effort, funded by the National Science Foundation (oVert), to CT scan vertebrates and make the data freely accessible to researchers and educators.
+We were part of an effort, funded by the National Science Foundation (oVert), to CT scan vertebrates and make the data freely accessible to researchers and educators.
 We use MorphoSource.org to distribute and track these data.
-Visitors come to the lab to use out Skyscan 1173 to make CT scans of the animals that interest them.
+Visitors come to the lab to use our Skyscan 1273 to make CT scans of the animals that interest them.
 These visitors typically put that data up for public use shortly after generating it.

 butterfly.jpg